-Art therapy is fortunate to have Bruce Moon adopting ethics as a major focus of his teaching, scholarship, and professional practice.
-Where so many other professions rely on specialized ethicists from outside the domain of practice, we have one of our most prominent art therapists making a serious and sustained commitment to the examination of comprehensive ethical principles.
+A rt therapy has been significantly advanced since Bruce Moon adopted ethics as a major focus of his teaching, scholarship, and professional practice.
+Where so many other professions rely on specialized ethicists from outside the domain of practice, we have one of our most prominent art therapists making immersed in a serious and sustained commitment to the examination of comprehensive ethical principles in the three editions of this book originally published in 2000.